 Open Source AI Agent Framework for Enterprise

-AtlasClaw helps enterprises move beyond personal agents with multi-user AI agent deployment, SSO-based access to enterprise systems in standalone mode, Skill-based system integration, and enterprise-approved model providers.
+AtlasClaw helps enterprises move beyond personal agents with SSO-based access, RBAC permission governance, Skill-based system integration, provider-based integrations, webhook AI integration, and enterprise-approved model providers.

 Enterprise fit Open source